fgaz/shine/shine-examples/README.md

 A lot of different shapes, some of them changing color, size and other properties with time.

+Note: it will not work without manually copying `image.png` next to the `index.html` file.
+See the "handling assets" section in the shine README for more info.

 ### simple-interaction

 An extremely simple user interaction: a black square appears on left mouse down and disappears on mouse up.